 Nobody’s perfect, but if you’ve had negative banking activity in the past, realize that those errors might have a long-term impact on you and your business.

-Just like credit bureaus keep track of your credit history, adjusting your credit score based on whether you pay your credit card bills on time, your credit to debt ratio, and other activities, financial institutions keep track of how well you manage your money in your checking and savings accounts.
+Just like credit bureaus keep track of your credit history, adjusting your credit score based on whether you pay your credit card bills on time, your credit to debt ratio, and other activities, financial institutions may run a credit check on how well small business owners manage their money in checking and savings accounts.

 There’s a banking reporting agency called ChexSystems that keeps track of your banking activity that financial institutions use to determine whether someone applying for a new account is a risk or not.
 Just like having bad credit may hinder you from qualifying for low-interest financing (leaving you with higher-cost options like merchant cash advance loans), so too can having a bad ChexSystems report make it challenging to open a business (or personal) checking account.

-While it may be more difficult to open a business checking account with a negative ChexSystems report, there are financial institutions, both online and locally, who will let you open an account without running the report.
-Be aware that these options may come with higher monthly service fees or other limitations that you wouldn’t otherwise have.
+When it comes to learning how to open a business bank account with no ChexSystems report, it may be more difficult, however, there are financial institutions, both online and locally, who will let you open an account without running the report.
+Be aware that these options may come with higher monthly service fees or other limitations in terms of account features that you wouldn’t otherwise have.

 ChexSystems is a consumer reporting agency that provides information on consumers’ use of deposit accounts.
 Financial institutions can access details about the following: